Time & Materials#

 You can track reductions and increases in these kinds of reservations by using the lookup next to a commitment field.
 This way, you can see how the quantity committed to a project has changed with each inventory-related posting (such as when you post a purchase receipt and later adjust the purchase price of the items on the associated invoice).

-Delete a reference to a job#
+Delete a reference to a project#

 Note